Christen Christensen (politician)

 Christen Christensen (1826–1900) was a Norwegian military officer and politician.

-He was born in Førde, but the family soon moved to Lærdal.
+He was born in Førde, but the family soon moved to Lærdal Municipality.
 As a military officer he became a lieutenant in 1845, and later colonel.
-He eventually settled in Vik, where he worked with post services, bank administration and breeding of farm animals, importing Leicester sheep from England.
+He eventually settled in Vik Municipality, where he worked with post services, bank administration and breeding of farm animals, importing Leicester sheep from England.

-As a politician he was mayor of Vik from 1858 to 1861 and 1866 to 1873.
+As a politician he was mayor of Vik Municipality from 1858 to 1861 and 1866 to 1873.
 He served as a deputy representative to the Norwegian Parliament in 1862 and 1865.